kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## Ramanujan

 If ever there were a mathematician [par excellence](https://www.thefreedictionary.com/par+excellence), whose insights and discoveries are wrapped in inscrutable leaps of the imagination, it is [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan).
 He is reputed to have said "An equation for me has no meaning unless it expresses a thought of God" [@kanigel-1992].
-And  indeed, he alluded to communion with God---as his personal deity, the Goddess Namagiri---who "would write the equations on his tongue... [and] ... bestow mathematical insights in his dreams" [@kanigel-1992].
+He attributed his unproven  mathematical results to divine intercession.
+He said that the Goddess Namagiri, his personal deity, "would write the equations on his tongue... [and] ... bestow mathematical insights in his dreams" [@kanigel-1992].

 ![One of the few surviving photographs of the genius Srinivasa Ramanujan.]({attach}images/Srinivasa_Ramanujan_Cleanup.jpg){#fig:ramanujan width=70% .modal-target}